ByteWelder/Tactility/Documentation/ideas.md

 - Logging to disk/etc.
 - Crash monitoring: Keep track of which system phase the app crashed in (e.g. which app in which state)
 - AppContext's onResult should pass the app id (or launch request id!) that was started, so we can differentiate between multiple types of apps being launched
-- Loader: Use Timer instead of Thread, and move API to `tt::app::`
+- Loader: Use main dispatcher instead of Thread, and move API to `tt::app::`
-- Gpio: Use Timer instead of Thread
-- I2cScannerThread: Use Timer instead of Thread
 - Bug: I2C Scanner is on M5Stack devices is broken
-- WiFi AP Connect app: add "Forget" option.
 - Make firmwares available via release process
 - Make firmwares available via web serial website
 - Bug: When closing a top level app, there's often an error "can't stop root app"